 The dedicated RX 560 had 20% more frames on average on the exact resolution.
 On 1080p (standard), the RX 560 produced 37% more FPS than the iGPU.
 The Vega 8 only beats the GTX 1030 by small margins.

-The Vega 8 iGPU does not perform well at all on standard 1080p resolutions.
-There is no point in mentioning the even higher resolutions (1440p and 4k).
+The Vega 8 iGPU does not perform well on standard 1080p resolutions.
+There is no point in mentioning the even higher resolutions (1440p and 4K).

 The GPUs beat the APU in gaming; this is a proven fact.

-I had actually tested Fortnite on an Intel UHD 630 (one of the weakest iGPU) and it CAN work at 60 FPS give that you heavily dial down the graphics.
+I tested Fortnite on an Intel UHD 630 (one of the weakest iGPU), and it CAN work at 60 FPS, given that you heavily dial down the graphics.

-While the game did maintain very smooth 60 FPS, it looked absolutely horrendous.
+While the game maintained a very smooth 60 FPS, it looked horrendous.
 The graphics were too pixelated for my taste.

 Read in Detail: Build Guide for PC for Fortnite